polar-app/polar-app/docs/FAQ.md

+# Where is my data kept?

+Your data is kept in a ```.polar``` directory in your home dir.

+This changed between platform depending if you're on Windows, MacOS or Linux.

+You can find out the exact directory by going to ```Help | About```.

+# Why can't I open files directly?

+Polar has somewhat strict data requirements for the files it's managing.
+The goal of Polar is to keep your data for as long as it's valuable to you so we need to make sure it's always consistent.

+By using a dedicated data directory we can avoid accidental deletions of files, mutations of files, etc.

+Additionally, since all your data is now in one place, we can support features like cloud sync, filesystem consistency checks, sharing, etc.

+Some of these features aren't implemented yet but are on the roadmap.

+# Can I export data from Polar?

+Yes.
+The PDF and PHZ (web capture) files are in your ```stash``` directory in your local datastore.
+You can just copy them out if you wish to export.

+The annotations are another issue.
+We don't currently have any exporters defined to export the annotations but the file is in JSON format which means anyone could easily write an exporter.

 # How do I build and run from source?

 Polar is VERY easy to compile from source.
 Polar is based on Typescript, Electron,